B2B Buyer Journey Glossary

 Demand States

 Demand states refer to distinct phases of buyer intent and engagement that replace traditional funnel stages in modern B2B marketing.
 The Starr Conspiracy's Ten Demand States framework maps buyer behavior more accurately than legacy TOFU/MOFU/BOFU models by accounting for non-linear progression and committee-based decision making in rep-optional buying cycles.
-Demand states recognize that enterprise buyers move backward, skip phases, and engage multiple stakeholders simultaneously.
+Enterprise buyers move backward, skip phases, and engage multiple stakeholders at the same time.
+A framework that assumes otherwise is just a prettier version of the same broken model.

 Related terms: